-Attendance Guidelines
+Attendance Guidelines.

-- AUTHORIZED ABSENCES: The MSD of Martinsville allows students to have 6 excused parent/legal guardian authorized absences each school year that do not require documentation for the absences.
-After these 6 excused absences have been utilized, all further absences will require proper documentation to be recorded as an excused absence.
+- AUTHORIZED ABSENCES: The MSD of Martinsville allows students to have 6 excused parent/legal guardian authorized absences each school year that do not require document for the absences.
+After these 6 excused absence have be utilized, all further absences will require propeer documentation to be recorded as an excused absence.
 If documentation is not provided, these absences will be recorded as unexcused absences. - DOCUMENTATION: All legal or medical documentation must be submitted within 5 days for the absence to be recorded as excused.
 The JRW attendance fax # is 765-349-5232.